rvennam/istio-on-iks/nlb-to-istioingress.md

     ```
     ibmcloud ks nlb-dns-create --cluster <YOUR_CLUSTER-NAME> --ip $INGRESS_IP
     ```
-2. Confirm it's working by going to your BookInfo in your browser. (https will not work yet) `http://<host_name>/productpage`
+2. Confirm it's working by accessing your BookInfo application in your browser.
+(HTTPS will not work yet) `http://<host_name>/productpage`

 ### Configure Istio Ingress Gateway for TLS termination
 1. List the NLB host names for your cluster and get the secret name for the host you created in the previous step.
 Look for the `SSL Cert Secret Name` field.